Driver Risk Perception Model under Critical Cut-In Scenarios 2018-01-1626

-In China Cut-in scenario is quite common on both highway and urban road with heavy traffic and usually has a certain risk.
-While, research on the driver’s risk perception of Cut-in scenario is few.
-When facing a cutting-in vehicle, driver tends to brake in most case.
-The timing and dynamic characteristic of driver’s brake maneuver is the direct indicator of driver’s subjective risk perception.
-The objective risk evaluation factors include TTC (Time to collision), THW (Time Headway), longitudinal relative distance and lateral relative distance et al..
-This paper aim at building a model quantitatively revealing the relationship between drivers’ subjective risk perception and the objective risk evaluation factors.
-Data is from China-FOT database, which has a travel distance about 130 thousand miles.
-It is found that in Cut-in scenario, driver tends to brake when the cutting-in vehicle right crossing line, and this time point is defined as initial brake time t_IB.
-Average brake pressure (ABP) and acceleration at t_IB indicate brake strength.
-Brake pressure change rate (BPCR) and longitudinal jerk (derivative of acceleration) at t_IB indicate the brake speed.
-Analytic Hierarchy Process and Fuzzy comprehensive evaluation method are used to obtain an integrated subjective risk perception parameter.
-Result shows that at different longitudinal relative distance the main objective evaluation factors change.
-The distance is divided into four groups and the models depicting relationship between subjective and objective risk evaluations in four groups are distinct.
-As distance is small, 1/THW have a linear relation with subjective risk perception.
-But as distance is large, both 1/THW and 1/TTC have effect on the matter.
+In China Cut-in scenarios are quite common on both highway and urban road with heavy traffic.
+They have a potential risk of rear-end collision.
+When facing a cutting in vehicle, driver tends to brake in most case to reduce collision risk.
+The timing and dynamic characteristics of brake maneuver are indicators of driver subjective risk perception.
+Time to collision (TTC) and Time Headway (THW) demonstrate objective risk.
+This paper aims at building a model quantitatively revealing the relationship between drivers’ subjective risk perception and objective risk.
+A total of 66 valid critical Cut-in cases was extracted from China-FOT, which has a travel distance of about 130 thousand miles.
+It is found that under Cut-in scenarios, driver tended to brake when the cutting in vehicle right crossing line.
+This time point was defined as initial brake time.
+Brake strength and brake speed were taken to describe brake maneuver.
+Average brake pressure (ABP) and acceleration at initial brake time indicated brake strength.
+Brake pressure change rate (BPCR) and longitudinal jerk (derivative of acceleration) at initial brake time indicated brake speed.
+Analytic Hierarchy Process and Fuzzy Comprehensive Evaluation Method were adopted to obtain an integrated subjective risk perception indicator D. Critical cases were divided into 3 groups by distance of within 5 m, from 5 to 15 m and over 15 m.
+Within the distance of 5 m, D was linear with 1/THW.
+Within the distance of from 5 to 15 m, D was linear with 1/TTC.
+Within the distance of over 15 m, both 1/THW and 1/TTC have linear relationship with D.